-In 2020/21 the administration of the Joint Board is being undertaken by Medway Council and further information including agendas and minutes can be found on Medway Council’s website which can be accessed here
+In 2020/21 the administration of the Joint Board was undertaken by Medway Council and further information including agendas and minutes can be found on Medway Council’s website which can be accessed here

 The Kent and Medway Joint Health and Wellbeing Board is an advisory sub-committee which operates to encourage persons who arrange for the provision of any health or social care services in the area to work in an integrated manner and for the purpose of advising on the development of the Sustainability and Transformation Partnership (STP) Plans for Kent and Medway.

 Ensure collective leadership to improve health and well-being outcomes across both local authority areas, to enable shared discussion and consensus about the STP across the Kent and Medway footprint in an open and transparent way.

 Help to ensure the STP has democratic legitimacy and accountability, to seek assurance that health care services paid for by public monies are provided in a cost-effective manner.

 Consider the work of the STP and encourage persons who arrange for the provision of any health or social care services in the area to work in an integrated manner.

 Take account of and advise on the wider statutory duties of Health and Social Care Partners.

 (a) To consider and influence the work of the STP focusing on prevention, Local Care and wellbeing across Kent and Medway.